timopaehrisch/slimnode/README.md

 # Slim node - set up Bitcoin and Lightning node with a few commands

 This guide explains how to set up a Bitcoin and a Lightning node on a VPS.

+The following components can be installed:

+* bitcoind (Bitcoin core)
+* lightningd (Core Lightning - CLN)
+* lnd (Lightning Network Daemon)
+* RTL (Ride The Lightning)
+* VPN access via WireGuard

-There are plenty of VPS providers out there, and for about $5/month, you can get a VPS that’s more than enough with specs like these:
+There are plenty of VPS providers out there, for about $5/month you can rent a VPS that’s more than enough for our purposte.
+Look for similar specs:

     8 GB RAM
     100 GB SSD
     Ubuntu 22.04 or 24.04

 6 GB of RAM is fine too, but you shouldn’t go much lower than 80 GB of storage.
+Ubuntu 22.04 or 24.04 mandatory.

+I did this project, because I wanted to get rid of my Raspberry Pi at home.
+It's shaky hardware and I encountered quite same fails due to errors on the hard disk resulting in a broken blockchain, so I had to download everything again - which can take several weeks, especially if you do it via Tor.
+Also, I wasn't happy with most node distributions, which can be tricky to debug, if you run into problems.
+Also, the load on my Raspberry Pis was usually very high due to status scripts that run every few seconds to display information about the blockchain, the channel count a.s.o..
+However, this data is only interesting every now and then, so no need to stress the system all the time.
+Slim node is the opposite to rich menu-driven node distributions, I tried to keep the system simple and clean, and easy to debug.

+# Installation

-You’ll also need to know your server’s public IP address.
-For simplicity, we’ll add it to the /etc/hosts file on our local machine:
+When you rented your VPS, you'll also get a public IP address of your server.
+For simplicity, I added an entry to /etc/hosts on my local machine:

 ```
 185.170.58.xyz  vps
 ```

-You should also set up a root password in the provider’s interface and optionally add SSH keys already.
+You should also have set up a root password in the provider’s web interface and optionally added some SSH keys already.

-First, we’ll take care of some security settings.
-To start, let’s copy the SSH keys from our work stat

 You should now be logged into your VPS as root or as a user with sudo permissions.